This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • When registering a company in Hong Kong, the minimum number of shareholders required is one.

-• 100% Foreign or local shareholding is allowed for company registration in Hong Kong.
+• 100% foreign or local shareholding is allowed for company registration in Hong Kong.
 There are no foreign shareholding restrictions.

 4. Significant Controllers Register and Designated Representative